 Here are some suggestions for updating your Intentional Life Plan for the coming year.
 If you don’t have an Intentional Life Plan, now’s the time to develop one!

 1. Reflect on the Year that Was

-- Look at your Intentional Life Plan and what you accomplished in 2018.
+- Look at your Intentional Life Plan and what you accomplished last year.
 Check off life goal Sticky Notes that you achieved.
 Celebrate what you did!

-- Create a bulleted list of your 2018 highlights by going back through your photo library and writing down all of your key moments.
-(By the way, two of our Intentional Life Planning workshop alumnae suggest making an annual calendar with your 2018 month-by-month highlights on the corresponding months so you can remember throughout 2019 what you were doing a year ago.)
+- Create a bulleted list of your highlights from last year by going back through your photo library and writing down all of your key moments.
+(By the way, two of our Intentional Life Planning workshop alumnae suggest making an annual calendar with your month-by-month highlights from last year on the corresponding months so you can remember throughout the coming year what you were doing a year ago.)

 - Go through your diary or journal for the year, as well as your calendar, to add other key moments.
 Think back to other important events, milestones and personal/work/family accomplishments you might have missed, and add those.